 Before taking lorazepam,

-- tell your doctor and pharmacist if you are allergic to lorazepam, alprazolam (Xanax), chlordiazepoxide (Librium, Librax), clonazepam (Klonopin), clorazepate (Tranxene), diazepam (Valium), estazolam (ProSom), flurazepam (Dalmane), oxazepam (Serax), prazepam (Centrax), temazepam (Restoril), triazolam (Halcion), any other medications, or any of the ingredients in lorazepam tablets or concentrate.
+- tell your doctor and pharmacist if you are allergic to lorazepam, alprazolam (Xanax), chlordiazepoxide (Librium, in Librax), clonazepam (Klonopin), clorazepate (Tranxene), diazepam (Valium, Valtoco), estazolam, flurazepam, oxazepam, temazepam (Restoril), triazolam (Halcion), any other medications, or any of the ingredients in lorazepam tablets, extended release capsules, or concentrate.
+If you are taking the extended release capsules, tell your doctor or pharmacist if you are allergic to aspirin or tartrazine (a yellow dye in some processed foods and drugs).
 Ask your doctor or pharmacist for a list of the ingredients.

 - talk to your doctor about the risks and benefits of taking this medication if you are 65 years of age or older.
 Older adults should take lower doses of lorazepam because higher doses may not be more effective and are more likely to cause serious side effects.